-Field or Button Description files matching the filespec that you provide.
-Scan by Subtype Select this radio button to scant the Workspace Module directory for objects of the selected Code Subtype.
-Filespec Filespec used when scanning by filespec.
-Subtype Code Subtype used when scanning by Subtype.
-Scan Choose this button to scan the Workspace Module directory using the selected scan criteria.
+Field or Button Description the selected scan criteria.
 Clear Clears the object browse of unloaded objects matching the selected scan criteria.
 Select Choose this button to select browse objects matching a specified pattern.
 Deselect Choose this button to deselect browse objects matching a specified pattern.
 Properties Opens the Module Load properties dialog, that allows you to change the properties of selected files.
 You can also view load error messages for the selected file using the properties dialog.
 View Choose this button to view the contents of the selected object.
 Load Choose this button to create Roundtable object records for the selected unloaded object(s).
 Files that have been loaded are indicated by a status of "Done".
 Unload Deletes the Roundtable object records created by the load process for the selected source files.
 Choose Unload if you change your mind about some files that you loaded.
 Only files with a status of "Done" can be unloaded.
 Browse Fields Status New indicates that the PCODE object has not been created.
 "Done" indicates that a PCODE object was created for the source file.
 Module The Workspace Module of the source file.
 Object The name of the source file.
 Sub Type The name of the Subtype to assign to the new PCODE object The Subtype can be changed through the Properties dialog box.
 This field is blank if the Subtype has not been assigned yet.
 A file cannot be loaded until a Subtype has been assigned to it.
 Pmodule The Product Module that the PCODE object will be assigned to.
-The

-Field or Button Description Pmodule can be changed through the Properties dialog box.
+The Pmodule can be changed through the Properties dialog box.
 This field is blank if the Subtype has not been assigned yet.
 A file cannot be loaded until a Subtype has been assigned to it.
 Object Group Used for sorting objects within a module.
 The Object Group can be changed through the Properties dialog box.
 Fullpath The fully qualified path and name of the source file.